 For the traveler, Beirut offers a fascinating array of architecture with churches and mosques standing side by side among the glass and steel of office buildings.
 The effervescent city features a variety of bars and restaurants that open their doors to visitors almost any time of the day too.
 Several premium hotels can be found in the city as well.

 Looking to take a trip to Lebanon but can’t afford it currently?
-There’s a myriad of cool travel coupon websites that’ll have deals on flight and hotels when you book through Bookit (now I get what the name means!).
-Here’s the site we use most often for Bookit promo codes and budget hotel prices.
+There’s a myriad of cool budget-travel websites like http://wiseinvesting.org/ that’ll have deals on flight and hotels.

 Our Top Picks For Beirut Hotels: